maxherrmann/blu/README.md

 ## Compatibility

 The Blu Framework is built upon the [Web Bluetooth API](https://webbluetoothcg.github.io/web-bluetooth/) and thus requires the browser it runs on to support it.
-Some specific functionality may only be available in some browsers.
+Some specific functionality may only be available in certain browsers.

 [➡️ Can I use Web Bluetooth?](https://caniuse.com/web-bluetooth)